-Testosterone, Free, Equilibrium Ultrafiltration With Total Testosterone, LC/MS
+Testosterone, Free, Equilibrium Ultrafiltration With Total Testosterone, LC/MS. No Upper Limit

 Estradiol (ULtra Sensitive LC/MS) is produced by the body via the aromatization of testosterone in fat tissue, liver, and testicles.
 Estradiol is involved in bone health, cognitive function, sex drive, and body composition in both men and women.
 Depending on lifestyle factors, liver issues, medications, body fat mass, and genetics, some people may have higher estradiol conversions from testosterone.
 The use of a ultra sensitive, LC/MS assay for serum E2 measurement in males is preferred over direct immunoassays because of its greater sensitivity and lesser interference by other steroids.
 In males, estradiol is present at low concentrations in blood, but it is extraordinarily high in semen.
 Estradiol plays an important function in sperm maturation and is essential for normal spermatogenesis and sperm motility.
 It is also essential for healthy bone density, body composition, lipids, and brain function.
 However, E2 excess in the presence of low testosterone and genetic factors can cause gynecomastia in some men.